Virtual Gallery: August Artist-of-the-Month, Peggy Clark Lumpkins

 The Camden Public Library is delighted to present our August Artist-of-the-Month: Peggy Clark Lumpkins.
 Lumpkins has a passion for what she calls a “slow art” style of oil painting, with vibrant layers of transparent color.

-On Tuesday, August 18, at 6:00 pm, the Camden Public Library will host Lumpkins for an online presentation about her art.
-The program will be held on Zoom.
-Please email firstname.lastname@example.org to request a link to attend.
+On Tuesday, August 18, at 6:00 pm, the Library hosted Lumpkins for an online presentation about her art.
+Click below to watch the recording of this program.